PuppyQ08/Cheat-Sheet/algo/README.md

 Subsequence: [1,2,4] - is not continous but maintains relative order of elements

 Subset: [1,3,2] - is not continous and does not maintain relative order of elements

+# Heap

+A common misconception is that a Heap is the same as a Priority Queue, which is not true.
+A priority queue is an abstract data type, while a Heap is a data structure.
+Therefore, a Heap is not a Priority Queue, but a way to implement a Priority Queue.